justinmeiners/efficient-programming-with-components/03_singleton.md

 Recall that we decided not to define these as member functions, because they are symmetric.
-`friend` functions inside the class declaration are not member functions, but still have all the access to to all the members (not that we care here).
+`friend` functions inside the class declaration are not member functions, but still have all the access to all the members (not that we care here).
 More importantly this signature is nice.
 If you put it outside you discover you have to write an ugly thing.